cypnk/Bare/README.md

 Upload the following to your web root:
 * .htaccess - Required if using the Apache web server
 * index.php - Your homepage
+* /posts folder - Contains your posts (use your favorite editor)
-* /cache folder - Contains formatted content
+* /cache folder - Formatted cache

+Change the default settings in *index.php* E.G. SITE_NAME etc...
+*index.php* Also has the default theme so there are no other files to edit.

 Bare supports caching of formatted posts.
 Simply enable write
 permissions to the cache directory.
 On \*nix systems: